nodejitsu/handbook/content/articles/a-quickstart/faq.md

 * Use the `--noanalyze` flag when running jitsu commands to disable it on a one-time basis.
 * Add `"analyze": false` to your package.json to disable it on a per-app basis.
-* Set "analyze" to `false` in your jitsu config using the command: `jitsu config set analyze false` to disable it on a global level.Or add the option to the config file `~/.jitsuconf`
+* Set "analyze" to `false` in your jitsu config using the command: `jitsu config set analyze false` to disable it on a global level, or add the option to the config file `~/.jitsuconf`

 <hr>
 ## "How Do I add my GitHub repository as a dependency?"